Financial and Tuition Assistance

 The Global Studies MA program is primarily a tuition-based degree.
 Students are responsible for their tuition, fees, and other expenses.

-- The UNC-CH FAFSA (student loan) deadline is March 1, 2019 (school code 002974) for Fall 2019.
+- The UNC-CH FAFSA (student loan) deadline is March 1, 2020 (school code 002974) for the Fall 2020 admission cycle.
 For more information, please visit the Office of Scholarships and Student Aid, especially their Financial Aid Calendar resource.

 - The Graduate School has a site devoted to funding information: http://gradschool.unc.edu/funding/